lightuponcloud/dubstack/API.md

 **Code** : `400 Bad Request` In case of incorrect headers or multipart field values

-**Code** : `202 Accepted` Application returns 202 when it failed to copy some of objects, or it failed to update index.
+**Code** : `202 Accepted` Application returns 202 when it failed to rename some of objects, or it failed to update index.
-                          In that case response should contain the list of copied objects.
+                          In that case response should contain the list of renamed objects.
 List might be empty or it can be incomplete.
-So client application should retry copy of those object that are missing in the list.
+So client application should retry finish rename manually in that case Example of response body in that case: {"dir_errors": ["64656d6f/], "object_errors": []}

-## POST /riak/rename/[:src_bucket_id]/ Rename object or directory

-Changes ``"orig_name"`` meta tag when called on object.
-Moves nested objects to new prefix when used on pseudo-directories.

-**Auth required** : YES

-### Success Response

-**Code** : `204 No Content`

 ### Body